midsouthserv/edl/README.md

 This will save the recovery partition contents into the `recovery.img` file.
 The `edl.py` utility also allows raw sector-to-sector readback but you're welcome to see the command help yourself if you need to do this.

-## Partition flashing
+### Partition erasing and flashing

-Finally, this is the functionality we need most.
+Finally, this is the functionality we need most (along with readback, of course).

 To erase a partition, supply the `-e [partname]` option: